 Incorrect Wire Harness

-Along with using incorrect connectors a major mistake when working with wire harnesses is using the wrong harness all together.
+Along with using incorrect connectors a major mistake when working is using the wrong harness all together.
 You need to be aware of what type of harness you need for your project.
 While some projects require larger gauged wires, others will require smaller gauged wires.
 You want to be sure of what types of wire harness that your project needs in order to function properly.

-Using a Cracked or Cut wire
+Using a Cracked or Cut Wire

 A lot of people think that if you cover a gash in a wire with electrical tape that wire is good to go forever.
 While electrical tape is a great thing to have in a pinch, it is not a permanent solution.
 Broken, cut, or cracked wires within harnesses should be replaced or not used.
 Unfortunately, replacement is the only surefire way to ensure that a wire’s integrity is intact and that it will hold up to its tasks.